 If you suspect your child has cerebral palsy caused by medical negligence during birth, you should seek legal representation from an experienced birth injury attorney as soon as possible.
 There is a time limit in which a birth injury lawsuit can be filed, and New Jersey's statute of limitations on medical malpractice suits extends to two years within the date of injury.

 However, there are several exceptions to this rule.
 The plaintiff has two years after the discovery of injury to file a lawsuit if the injury is not discovered within the first two years of life.
 This is important since a condition such as cerebral palsy often cannot be diagnosed until after the child grows past infancy, as their development becomes easier to measure during the toddler stage.
 Also, if a minor child wants to file a lawsuit regarding a birth injury he or she sustained, the medical malpractice suit can be delayed until the child’s 13th birthday.

-Paul M. da Costa, a skilled medical malpractice attorney, and his associates at the law firm of Snyder Sarno D'Aniello Maceri & da Costa LLC.
+Paul M. da Costa and his team at the law firm of Snyder Sarno D'Aniello Maceri & da Costa LLC.
 When he takes up your case, he will diligently gather and document all the required evidence to prove a negligence lawsuit, including going through hospital records and your personal health history, as well as seek the services of a medical expert, who must be a practitioner in the same field as the defendant, to review your case.
 After filing the medical malpractice lawsuit, your lawyer will present an affidavit from the medical expert to support your claim.

 A successful suit can secure damages for your losses, including the cost of healthcare bills, ongoing care, and other expenses related to cerebral palsy.
 Other losses include compensation for loss of quality or life, and pain and suffering caused to the victims of medical malpractice.